Early Childhood Education and Special Education

 Make a Sustainable, Positive Impact

 Salve Regina's special education program – which can only be taken as a double major with early childhood or elementary education – prepares majors to work with students impacted by mild and moderate special needs.
 Our students examine exceptionality and its relation to learning styles, teaching styles and service delivery models.
-Through comprehensive coursework and field experience, majors develop strategies that respond to students’ behavioral needs while effectively managing their classrooms and their teaching practice.
+Through comprehensive coursework and field experience, majors develop strategies that respond to students' academic and behavioral needs while effectively managing their classrooms and their teaching practice.

 Our students benefit from the personalized guidance they receive from faculty and school professionals.
 Through extensive clinical placements, which culminate in two semesters of student teaching assignments, they develop skills that enable them to put theory into practice, observe cutting-edge methods and gain valuable experience in their discipline.